Bahram Nouraei: Good Mistake

 Bahram's third LP album "Eshtebahe Khoob" (In Persian: اشتباه خوب) (In English: Good Mistake) is the first Iranian concept album ever made using reverse chronology as the storytelling method.
 The album has been commonly produced by Bahram Nouraei and Mahdyar Aghajani and sponsored by Cultures of Resistance Network Foundation.
 Good Mistake is independently released on 4th of July 2015 and ranked #4 and #6 on Billboard's Top World Albums Chart for the last two weeks of July 2015.
 The project is also followed by a collection of artworks designed exclusively for each and every track in order to provide visual interpretations for the album.

 Gozaar

 Bahram's EP album called "Gozaar" (In Persian: گذار) (In English: Transition) was released at the same time as the Iranian New Year (on March 22, 2020).
 Produced by Nesa Azadikhah, Ashkan Mousavi and Peymandegar.

+Khodha

+Bahram's LP album called "Khodha" (In Persian: خودها) (In English: Selves) was released by Peeleh on April 13, 2023, produced by Ashkan Mousavi, Peymandegar and Nesa Azadikhah.
+The album dominated all 12 top spots on SoundCloud Hot&New chart.

+Bahram has attempted to explore the concepts of "conscious" and "unconscious" through a conceptual album, using Jung's "Theory of Shadows" Employing metaphors such as the "mirror", "pig" and "self", he delves into societal issues stemming from insufficient self-awareness at the individual level, aiming to address them.

 Activism

 In 2009 Bahram spent one week in Evin prison which houses political prisoners.
-Bahram was accused for illegal cultural activism but luckily set free.
+Bahram was accused for illegal cultural activism but set free.
 He has also appeared in a documentary film called "Bahram: An Iranian Rapper" intended to present the underground music scene in Iran and explain the Iranian culture after the Islamic revolution.
 The film was presented in an independent film festival called San Francisco's Iranian film festival at the San Francisco Art Institute (SFAI) in September 2011.